LEGAL DISCLOSURE & CONDITIONS

 These terms and conditions of service constitute a legally binding contract between the “Company” and the “Customer”.
 In the event the Company renders services and issues a document containing Terms and Conditions governing such services, the Terms and Conditions set forth in such other documents(s) shall govern those services.

-- "Company" shall mean Schumacher Cargo Logistics, Inc., its subsidiaries, related companies, agents and/or representatives;
+- “Company” shall mean Schumacher Cargo Logistics, Inc. as well as its respective subsidiaries, related companies, agents and/or representatives;

 - “Customer” shall mean the person for which the Company is rendering service, as well as its agents and/or representatives, including, but not limited to, shippers, importers, exporters, carriers, secured parties, warehousemen, buyers and/or sellers, shipper’s agents, insurers and underwriters, break-bulk agents, consignees, etc. It is the responsibility of the Customer to provide notice and copy(s) of these terms and conditions of service to all such agents or representatives;

 - “Documentation” shall mean all information received directly or indirectly from Customer, whether in paper or electronic form;

 - “Ocean Transportation Intermediaries” (“OTI”) shall include an “ocean freight forwarder” and a “non-vessel operating carrier”;

 - “Third parties” shall include, but not be limited to, the following: “carriers, truckmen, cartmen, lightermen, forwarders, OTIs, customs brokers, agents, warehousemen and others to which the goods are entrusted for transportation, cartage, handling and/or delivery and/or storage or otherwise”.

 The Company acts as the “agent” of the Customer for the purpose of performing duties in connection with the entry and release of goods, post entry services, the securing of export licenses, the filing of export documentation on behalf of the Customer and other dealings with Government Agencies: as to all other services, Company acts as an independent contractor